The NBA's playoff chase is in its final days. Here's a look at what's happening

 National TV schedule

-Tuesday has a TNT doubleheader, with New York-Boston and Golden State-Phoenix.
-There's an ESPN doubleheader on Wednesday — Lakers-Mavericks for Luka Doncic's return to Dallas, followed by Denver-Sacramento.
+There's an ESPN doubleheader on Wednesday — Lakers-Mavericks for Doncic's return to Dallas, followed by Denver-Sacramento for Adelman's debut.
+It's a TNT doubleheader on Thursday, with Cleveland at Indiana and Minnesota at Memphis.

 Betting odds